TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 - if all expression values related to a patient are NA or `rnaExpression` is not given in the input file but the tumor type has been provided in the patient file, imputated expression will be used for the relevant features

 **EXAMPLE**
-This is an example to call NeoFox with a candidate-file and obtaining the annotated neoantigen candidates in [tabular](03_02_output_data.md#tabular-format) format:
+This is an example to call NeoFox with a candidate file and obtaining the annotated neoantigen candidates in [tabular](03_02_output_data.md#tabular-format) format:

 ````commandline
 neofox --input-file neoantigens_candidates.tsv \